WillSkates/Dictionary-API-Wrapper/README.md

 		echo $word->getTranslation('fr'); //Bonjour.

 		echo $dictionary->word('hello'); // A greeting ... (uses __toString()).
+		echo $dictionary->word('hello', 'en'); // A greeting ... (uses __toString()).

+		echo $dictionary->word('hello')->translate('de')[0]['translation']; //Hallo :D

 	} catch ( WillSkates\Dictionary\Exceptions\FetchException $e ) {
 		echo "Oh no, we couldnt get any information for 'hello'";
 	} catch ( WillSkates\Dictionary\Exceptions\ConnectionProblemException $e ) {
 		echo "oh no the api is not available.";
+	} catch ( WillSkates\Dictionary\Exceptions\TranslationFetchException $e ) {
+		echo "Just.... dont try to translate an english word into english.";
 	}

 ###Next
 	The plan is to release the ability to define and translate words first.
 After that's complete I will also work towards releasing methods which allow you to view all of the words that begin with a given letter.
 	Those lists will also be paginated.

 ####Note: